 Changes to Career Fields:

-- The current acquisition career field structure will be streamlined to six functional areas that represent the “basics” of acquisition, focusing on those who develop, acquire, and sustain operational capability, and merit our highest investment priority given limited training and development resources.
+- The previous acquisition career field structure was streamlined to six functional areas that represent the “basics” of acquisition, focusing on those who develop, acquire, and sustain operational capability, and merit our highest investment priority given limited training and development resources.

 - Those six areas are: Business Financial Management/Cost Estimating, Contracting, Engineering, Life Cycle Logistics, Program Management, and Test and Evaluation.

-- Each of the six functional area is represented by a Defense-level Functional Leader; each Service will designate a counterpart
+- Each of the six functional areas is represented by a Defense-level Functional Leader; the Army has an Army-level Functional Leader.

 Changes in Certification Training:

-- Conversion from the resource-intensive and extensive three-level enterprise certification model to a leaner certification structure that is intended to cover “core” competencies within each respective functional area.
+- The certification model was converted from the resource-intensive and extensive three-level enterprise certification model to a leaner certification structure that is intended to cover “core” competencies within each respective functional area.

-- Employees and supervisors will need to prioritize job-relevant training needs that may not be prescribed through the new certification construct, but rather through specialized training and credentials.
+- Employees and supervisors should prioritize job-relevant training needs that may not be prescribed through the new certification construct, but rather through specialized training and credentials.

-- The Defense Acquisition University (DAU) has already started deploying high priority and job-relevant credentials which will facilitate planned training to meet mission and job specific local needs.
+- The Defense Acquisition University (DAU) has deployed high priority and job-relevant credentials which will facilitate planned training to meet mission and job specific local needs.
+More credentials will be available soon.

 - Prioritize and use limited training resources for the workforce that helps develop, acquire, and sustain operational capability.